Salorno Castle, also called Haderburg, is located in the most southern village of South Tyrol which is Salorno

 Thereupon it repeatedly changed hands, first the castle was in possession of the Lords of Tyrol, in 1284 the castle was handed on to Meinhard, Duke of Carinthia.
 In the 14th century, the House of Habsburg owned the castle complex.
 In 1514, under the rule of Maximilian I, Holy Roman Emperor, the complex was enlarged and renewed.
 Several decades after, Salorno Castle lost its strategic significance and started to decay.
 Since 1648, however, the castle is owned by the Venetian Earls Zenobio-Albrizzi and their descendants.
 Still today, Salorno Castle is a really impressive complex.

 It is not inhabited.
 The current owner, baron Ernesto Rubin de Cervin Albrizzi, renovated and consolidated the castle complex by means of public funds.
 For some years now, Salorno Castle has been reopened for the public and houses the castle tavern "zum 18.
 Fass".
-Also an old legend tells about the historic wine cellar of Salorno Castle.
+Also a legend tells about the historic wine cellar of Salorno Castle.
 And how to reach Salorno Castle?
-It is accessible via the almost 1 km long steep "Path of Visions" from Salorno village in a 20 minute walk.
+It is accessible via the almost 1 km long steep "Path of Visions" from Salorno village in a 20-minute walk.

 Contact info